 After the establishment of the business and the acquisition of the social enterprise status, you are only at the beginning of your journey.
 Everything is still ahead of you.
 Unfortunately, the planning is not over yet.
 You will also have to prepare an application form, usually an investment program or a business plan, and persuade investors to support your idea.
 And one more thing.
 It is mistaken to believe that the state supports social entrepreneurship is supported through non-refundable resources (like subsidies).
 Unfortunately, or luckily, that's not true.
 Therefore, we encourage you to take steps towards social entrepreneurship only if you feel the calling.
-A social entrepreneurial skills.
+A social enterprise is a business and a social entrepreneur is primarily an entrepreneur who needs to master all entrepreneurial skills.
 Social skill, in particular are very important here.
 A social entrepreneur can listen, be compassionate, collaborative, interconnected, has the ability to accept diversity, is empathic.